Editor’s note, 10/10/20: This story has been updated with 2020 dates and fares.

 The Durango-Silverton Narrow Gauge Railroad boasts well-preserved original equipment and coal-fired, steam-powered locomotives that take you on a 9-hour, round-trip train ride or a combination train-and-bus ride through the San Juan National Forest.
 While there are no special fall foliage rides (or hiked rates), according to Christian Robbins, marketing manager of Durango & Silverton Narrow Gauge Railroad, but the railroad does host two special trains—the Durango Brew Train and Wine and Rails—on multiple dates in September of each year.
-The 2019 Silverton Season runs through October 26.
+The 2020 Silverton Season has been cancelled.

 Length: It takes nine hours to do a 45-mile, round-trip tour; the bus-and-train combination varies in length and time

 Landscape: Robbins considers it somewhat of a secret way to see Colorado’s fall colors, and the San Juan Mountains are definitely one of the state’s best spots for leaf peeping.
 A tip from Robbins: “[To] see the entire picture, take the train one way and take one of our motor coaches back; the train follows the Animas river and the our motor coaches go over two mountain passes, Molas and Coal Bank” for two “completely different views of the fall colors.”

 Price: $89–$94 (standard class), $119–$153 (deluxe class), $189-$199 (first class) $219 (presidential class), special rates may apply

 The Georgetown Loop Railroad was one of Colorado’s first visitor attractions, with the three-foot narrow gauge railroad being considered an engineering marvel of its time and a gateway to the Rockies.
 The Colorado Historical Society began restoring the railroad in the seventies to its current state as the Georgetown Loop Railroad and Mining Park.
 This railroad hosts a Pumpkin Fest, Haunted Mine Adventure, and Oktoberfest events throughout the fall, as well as a host of holiday offerings throughout the winter.